We Are Committed to Your Success

 CÉSAR E. CHÁVEZ 5K RUN/WALK

 This exciting annual spring quarter 5K run and walk takes place at UCR and helps further César E. Chávez’ inspirational message of service while raising funds for scholarships that benefit students at UCR.
-For information about the César E. Chávez 5K Run/Walk, please contact us.
+For information about the César E. Chávez 5K Run/Walk, please watch this video or contact CSP.

-This annual banquet, commencement and awards ceremony, known informally as “Raza Grad,” takes place in June and brings together la familia in order to honor the achievements of our graduating Chicano/Latino students.
+This annual banquet, commencement, and awards ceremony, known informally as “Raza Grad,” takes place in June and brings together la familia in order to honor the achievements of our graduating Chicano/Latino students.
 The event features an invocation and processional, a special awards ceremony, a catered dinner, and some amazing keynote speakers.
-Please contact us for more information about our Chicano/Latino Graduation Banquet.
-Find details on all upcoming events on our events calendar.

 Cinco de Mayo Celebration